The prepared environment

-What is the Prepared Environment?
+What is the prepared environment?

-Why is it important?
+Why does it matter?

 How to apply it at home